teralove/vsnm-lakan-guide/README.md

 ## 1.1
 * [+] Fixed bug: Right after 50% it would send the same "Next" message twice.
 * [+] Fixed bug: After 50% the 2nd and following "Next" messages would be wrong.
+* [+] Fixed bug: After 30% the inverse message for 'Gather and cleanse' was wrong.
 * [+] Added a "Next" message right after 30% mechanic in regard to pattern inversal.
 * [+] Added command varations without the hyphen (dash).
 * [-] Removed player name variable cause it was not doing anything.